 MAHAN ESFAHANI, harpsichord

-Today's most thrilling harpsichordist, Mahan Esfahani has been described by new york times as "Being exhaustively brilliant".
-"He is unquestionably a player of great technical brilliance and musical intelligence, and there is always the sense of that pioneering zeal in the way he plays the baroque repertoire too", The Guardian The recital takes place at Beyt Amir, a most charming Lebanese house, and is followed by a cocktail reception.Book NowTicket prices: $70
+Today’s most thrilling harpsichordist, Mahan Esfahani has been described by the New York Times as “being exhaustively brilliant”.
+“He is unquestionably a player of great technical brilliance and musical intelligence, and there is always the sense of that pioneering zeal in the way he plays the baroque repertoire too”, The Guardian.
+The recital takes place at Beyt Amir, a most charming Lebanese house, and is followed by a cocktail reception.Book NowTicket prices: 70 LBP

-JS Bach Sonata in A minor after Reinken’s ‘Hortus Musicus’
+• Sonata in A minor after Reinken’s ‘Hortus Musicus,’ BWV 965

 “Such virtuosity and disarming presentation suggests that Esfahani could inspire a whole new appreciation of the instrument.”

 Mahan Esfahani has made it his life’s mission to rehabilitate the harpsichord in the mainstream of concert instruments, and to that end his creative programming and work in commissioning new works have drawn the attention of critics and audiences across Europe, Asia, and North America.
 He was the first and only harpsichordist to be a BBC New Generation Artist (2008-2010), a Borletti-Buitoni prize winner (2009), and a nominee for Gramophone’s Artist of the Year (2014, 2015, and 2017).